hoangph3/hoangph3/README.md

 performance and ensure seamless integration</b> of AI functionalities with existing (legacy) software systems.

 - 🎓 &nbsp; I’m a graduate of <b>Hanoi University of Science and Technology (HUST)</b>.
-- 🌱 &nbsp; I <b>offer advisory and execution services in the fields of AI/ML</b>, digital transformation, data infrastructure setup, and strategic tech decision-making.
+- 🌱 &nbsp; I <b>offer advisory and end-to-end implementation services in ML/AI</b>, data infrastructure setup, <b>digital transformation</b> and strategic tech decision-making.
 My expertise enables me to support organizations in utilizing state-of-the-art technologies to boost business development and streamline their operations.

 <!-- Connect with me -->
   <!--h2 without bottom border-->